andersbjorklundjensen/todo-application/README.md

 ## How to run
 1. `git clone https://github.com/andersbjorklundjensen/todo-app.git`
 2. `npm install` in both backend and frontend folders
-3. run the docker-compose file to start the api, in the backend folder
+3. Run the docker-compose file to start the api, in the backend folder
-4. run `npm start` in frontend folder
+4. Run `npm start` in frontend folder